jasongraham/oldblog/_posts/2010-9-10-Python_Grade_Reporting_Script_for_Graders.markdown

 [^1]: Not only that, but it's my first time using Python myself, so this is good practice.
 [Python]:http://en.wikipedia.org/wiki/Python_(programming_language)

 At any rate, I wanted to share [my script].
-I'm sure it's amateurish as far as Python goes, or even if it would be useful to anyone; I'm not exactly a master coder in any language, let alone my newest.
-It uses [msmtp] to send the mail.
+I'm sure it's amateurish as far as Python goes, or even if it would be useful to anyone; I'm not exactly a master coder in any language, let alone my newest.  <span style="text-decoration: line-through">It uses <a href=":http://msmtp.sourceforge.net/">msmtp</a> to send the email.
 This probably would be the biggest hurdle in making this portable, but I didn't have the patience to code the script to work this way tonight.
-I may update it with native Python email capabilities in the future.
+I may update it with native Python email capabilities in the future.</span>

+_EDIT Sep.
+13th 2010: Any [msmtp] dependance has been removed.
+The script now uses the native python smtplib._

 [my script]:http://code.the-graham.com/report_grades/tree/report_grades.py
 [msmtp]:http://msmtp.sourceforge.net/